sstadick/perbase/README.md

     -z, --zero-base    Output positions as 0-based instead of 1-based

 OPTIONS:
     -b, --bed-file <bed-file>                A BED file containing regions of interest.
-If specified, only bases from the given regions will be reported on
+If specified, only bases from the given regions will be reported on -c, --chunksize <chunksize>              The ideal number of basepairs each worker receives.
+Total bp in memory at one time is (threads - 2) * chunksize -F, --exclude-flags <exclude-flags>      SAM flags to exclude, recommended 3848 [default: 0] -f, --include-flags <include-flags>      SAM flags to include [default: 0] -q, --min-mapq <min-mapq>                Minimum MAPQ for a read to count toward depth [default: 0] -o, --output <output>                    Output path, defaults to stdout --ref-cache-size <ref-cache-size>    Number of Reference Sequences to hold in memory at one time.
+Smaller will decrease mem usage [default: 10]
-    -c, --chunksize <chunksize>            The ideal number of basepairs each worker receives.
-Total bp in memory at one time is (threads - 2) * chunksize -F, --exclude-flags <exclude-flags>    SAM flags to exclude, recommended 3848 [default: 0] -f, --include-flags <include-flags>    SAM flags to include [default: 0] -q, --min-mapq <min-mapq>              Minimum MAPQ for a read to count toward depth [default: 0] -o, --output <output>                  Output path, defaults to stdout -r, --ref-fasta <ref-fasta>            Indexed reference fasta, set if using CRAM -t, --threads <threads>                The number of threads to use [default: 16]
+    -r, --ref-fasta <ref-fasta>              Indexed reference fasta, set if using CRAM -t, --threads <threads>                  The number of threads to use [default: 16]

 ARGS:
     <reads>    Input indexed BAM/CRAM to analyze